kimsb2429/prosody/README.md

 # Introduction
 ## Prosody
 The goal of this project is to process literary text files for prosodic analysis.
-I used Pincelate by Allison Parrish alongside phonemes available in cmudict to transform each text into its prosodic profile, a string of 0s (no stress), 1s (primary stress), and 2s (secondary stress).
+I used [Pincelate by Allison Parrish](https://github.com/aparrish/pincelate) alongside pronunciation phonemes available in cmudict to transform each text into its prosodic profile, a string of 0s (no stress), 1s (primary stress), and 2s (secondary stress).
 ## Architecture

 <img src="architecture.jpeg">